gwu-libraries/python-camp/_sources/glossary.md

     we can refer to the variable `x` subsequently in our code in order to work with this number.
 Whenever we use `x` -- as in `print(x)` or `x = x*2` -- Python will retrieve the variable's value from memory and substitute it for the name `x`.

     In creating variables, we assign a name to a value with the single equals sign.
 The names goes on the left of the equals sign, the value on the right.

+Unicode

+    A system for representing characters from the world's many languages along with other symbols (mathematical symbols, emojis, etc.).
+Python handles Unicode by default, which means that you can use Python to work with text in languages other than English.
+See {term}`character` for more information.

 white space